kwNick/MoviesSpringNextjs/README.md

 #### Configurations

-The backend springboot application is hosted on my home server running on a subdomain.
+The backend springboot application is hosted on my home server running on a subdomain, along with the mongo database.
 If your just looking to run the front end you can skip this step and move on to the front-end or only download the frontend directory.

 But if you wish to run the springboot backend on your own follow from here: